DUNE/p3s/clients/README.md

 `/mydir/p3s/promptproc/workflows/models.py`
 ...contains the class "workflow", which inherits from the Django Model class.
 Same pattern applies to other classes.

+## The clients
+This directory (p3s/clients) contains a number of clients implemented as Python scripts, which support operations on the objects belonging to classes described above.
+These are

+* job.py
+* pilot.py
+* dataset.py
+* workflow.py

+The server API which all of these scripts use is encapsulated in the module:
+* serverAPI.py
+It translates calls to methods in scripts to HTTP messages sent to the server utilizing *urllib*.

+Please see individual documentation for the clients listed above which is contained in files named like WORKFLOW.md etc.

+There are additional clients which perform tests or a combination of procedures on these objects, such as
+* injector.py - scans a directory for new files and created workflow with the new data as input
+* urltest.py (deprecated) - generic HTTP interface to the server
+* verifyImport.py - verifies that dependecies are satisfied, i.e. certain packages can be imported

 # job.py